windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 ### User authentication script

 Select the login button and click "Select a script or flow".
-Select the "Hub Scripts" tab and find the Supabase script named "Authenticate with email and password".
+Open the "Hub Scripts" tab and find the Supabase script named "Authenticate with email and password".
 All you have to do now is provide the arguments for the script.